Goal of this page:

 If you pick up a text on sports massage you’ll often see it broken down into three categories: pre-event massage, post-event, and “interim,” meaning of course the period in-between performances.
 We will concentrate on the interim stage, aiming for a spillover effect into matters of everyday life.

-Our ultimate aim is to induce higher levels of power generation or performance, particularly in the clutch.
-Our working assumption will be this: As opposed to commonplace physical manipulation of an athlete, it's relaxation that helps open up that inner world where more powerful energies and potential await.
-To put it another way, the ascent to performance is more dramatic if we first enter a state of deep relaxation.
-We're now creating the potential for the phenomena known as "goal achievement" to last longer – and be expressed more profoundly – than if we were to start from the typical state of semi-aroused agitation or stress (like the morning pep talks for Walmart employees).
-In this regard, we need to move a little backwards to move forward.
+Our ultimate aim is to induce higher levels of power generation and performance, particularly in that slippery zone known as "the clutch."
+Our working assumption will be this: As opposed to commonplace physical manipulation of an athlete, it's relaxation that helps open up that inner world where more powerful energies and potentials await.
+To express it another way, we'll assert that the ascent to performance is more dramatic if we first enter a state of enhanced calmness.
+Against this backdrop, we'll be setting the stage for the phenomena known as "goal achievement" to last longer than is customary – and to be expressed more profoundly – than if we were to start from the typical state of semi-aroused agitation or nervous anxiety (like the morning pep talks for Walmart employees).
+In this regard, we'll move a little backwards to move forward.

 “The farther backward you can look, the farther forward you can see.”